 This unit provides students with a broad understanding of health and wellbeing.
-There is a strong focus on the dimensions of health and wellbeing and development for youth and the various biological, sociocultural and environmental factors that influence these.
-Food and nutrition for good health and wellbeing is explored along with the key aspects of Australia’s healthcare system such as Medicare, the Pharmaceutical Benefits Scheme and private health insurance.
-Overall this is an exciting unit that prepares students for VCE Health and human development.
+There is a strong focus on the dimensions of health and wellbeing and development for youth, as well as the various biological, sociocultural and environmental factors that influence these.
+Food and nutrition for good health and wellbeing is explored along with the key aspects of Australia’s healthcare system such as Medicare, the Pharmaceutical Benefits Scheme and Private Health Insurance.
+Overall this is an exciting unit that prepares students for VCE Health and Human Development.

 Outdoors and environmental studies

 This unit leads into Years 11 and 12 VCE studies.
 Students will learn about different kinds of environments and how to interact sustainably with these through a variety of hands-on practical excursions.
-Students will explore the concept of sustainability and the importance of this for the environment, particularly as a potential response to climate change.
-Students should focus on sustainable practices in their own lives such as water saving and sustainable energy in their own homes.
-Topics will cover types of renewable energy, but also incorporate minimal impact strategies and codes of conduct, linking sustainable practices to practical experiences.
+Students will explore the concept of sustainability and the importance of this for the environment.
+Topics will incorporate minimal impact strategies and codes of conduct, linking sustainable practices to practical experiences.